fastify/fastify/docs/Guides/Serverless.md

 npm i --save-dev @google-cloud/functions-framework
 ```

-Than you can run your function locally with Functions Framework:
+Then you can run your function locally with Functions Framework:
 ```bash
 npx @google-cloud/functions-framework --target=fastifyFunction
 ```